THirsch62/ECE-445/README.md

 NetId: &nbsp;thirsch3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bmaedge2, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;nolanfo2
 TA: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Angquan Yu

+## February 19th 2024
+We started a rough draft of our Design Document.
+We plan to work on it tonight and tomorrow.
+This way, we'll have a good outline before meeting with our TA so we can get any help if needed.

+## February 18th 2024
+Sent emails asking for discounts/sponsored free parts to:
+- DFRobots (Servos)
+- RaspberryPi (RaspberryPi4 and camera module)
+- Siebel Center for Design (3-D printing)

 ## February 12th 2024
 We discussed parts required for initial testing:
 * Servos